-Some photos of my 19 month solo round the world trip:
+Some photos from my 19-month round the world trip:

-I’m being a little sarcastic with my travel photos.
-I met so many new friends and lovely people on my solo round the world trip.
-Of course, there were moments where I was lonely but it was honestly few and far between.
+On my RTW trip, I met so many new friends and lovely people from around the world.
+Of course, there were moments where I was a bit homesick but it was few and far between.
 All my fears disappeared once I opened up to new possibilities.

-It’s not just young backpackers who travel.
+Not just backpackers travel.
 Vicky (in the middle) though married travels alone.
 She’s my idol!

-Met all these solo travelers in the Philippines
+Met all these solo travellers in the Philippines

 My day trip friends who I met in the Philippines.
 We took a tour to see an active volcano

-I met the lovely Kori in Bali, met up again with her in London and just recently in Banff!
+I met Kori in Bali, then again in London and recently in Banff!

 Went to a village dance solo on Siargao.
-Partied with travelers and locals (yes kids and families)!
+Partied with travellers and locals (yes kids and families)!

-Exploring Bali on scooters with travelers from Canada and UK who I met in my guest house
+Exploring Bali on scooters with travellers from Canada and UK who I met in my guest house

 Ran into the Adidas skate team in Melbourne

-A night out in Bali with other ladies who were traveling solo
+A night out in Bali with other ladies who were travelling solo

 Met this lovely lawyer Laura in San Sebastian and did a day trip to see the Guggenheim in Bilbao